rotated8/dotfiles/README.md

 If Neovim is installed, link `~/.vimrc` to `~/.config/nvim/init.vim`.
 (Check [the Neovim wiki](https://github.com/neovim/neovim/wiki/FAQ#where-should-i-put-my-config-vimrc) to make sure this is correct)

-Two fonts are included: [Iosevka](https://be5invis.github.io/Iosevka/), version 1.12.2, and Vimconsolata, a patched version of [Inconsolata](http://levien.com/type/myfonts/inconsolata.html) (version unknown).
+Two fonts are included: [Iosevka](https://be5invis.github.io/Iosevka/), version 3.0.1, and Vimconsolata, a patched version of [Inconsolata](http://levien.com/type/myfonts/inconsolata.html) (version unknown).
 Iosevka works better with vim-airline, and is used by default in the .vimrc and .minttyrc.
+I prefer the "Fixed" version of Iosevka, mostly because I don't want ligatures in my math symbols.

 Links
 -----

 I've broken this section into two categories.
-First are links for things that I need to manually download and install when setting up a new system.
+First are links for things that I need to download and install when setting up a new system.

+- [Vagrant](https://www.vagrantup.com/) - A commandline tool for creating and managing virtual environments.
+- [Virtualbox](https://www.virtualbox.org/) - Used by Vagrant, Virtualbox does the heavy lifting for my virtual environments,

+Neovim and ripgrep are now included in Ubuntu packages, and can be installed with apt!

 - [Neovim](https://neovim.io/) - A performant, modern version of Vim.
 - [ripgrep](https://github.com/BurntSushi/ripgrep) - Grep, but written in Rust, with a slightly different feature set.
 Benchmarks suggest it is faster.
-- [Vagrant](https://www.vagrantup.com/) - A commandline tool for creating and managing virtual environments.
-- [Virtualbox](https://www.virtualbox.org/) - Used by Vagrant, Virtualbox does the heavy lifting for my virtual environments,

 The other group is links for documentation.